ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/getting-started/devenvsetup.md

     1.0.1
     ```

-!!! note

-    Depending on your macOS security settings you may need to allow access to `oc` and `kubectl`, go to `System Preferences`=>`Security & Privacy` and press `Allow Anyway`.

 ## Log in to IBM Cloud

   - Use the `ibmcloud` command to log in to the cloud account.
 Replace the user_id, password and team name with the sandbox ones:
     ```bash
     $ ibmcloud login -u <user_id> -p <password> -g <workshop-team> -r us-south
     ```

   - Select the account number you have been assigned to:
     ```bash
     $ ibmcloud login -u email@company.com -p XXX -g workshop-team-one -r us-south API endpoint: https://cloud.ibm.com